 Freeing yourself from handcuffs.
 Breaking into an impenetrable vault.
 Saving your captured teammate from evil villains.
 All three scenarios may sound like scenes from a Mission Impossible movie, but they’re not.
-Well, they may be, but they’re also specific missions players must complete to win one of Yulu’s three new table-top Spy Code games: Break Free, Safe Breaker, and Operation Escape Room.
+Well, they may be, but they’re also specific missions players must complete to win one of Yulu’s three new Spy Code board games for kids: Break Free, Safe Breaker, and Operation Escape Room.
 They hit the market this summer and, although sold separately, when played together can turn family game night into an epic evening of Ethan Hunt-inspired espionage.

 Taking cues from the recent success of table games like Pie Face and Toilet Trouble, Spy Code is a series of interactive games that combine problem-solving, puzzles, and strategy with physical challenges like picking a fake lock or cracking a safe.
 They’re designed for kids age 6 and up, can be played with one to four players, and include varying levels of difficulty to help ensure the games don’t age faster than the actual kids.